madhurima-nath/regression_and_predictions/README.md

 - Regression Diagnostics - Outliers, influential values, Correlated errors
 - Polynomial and Spline Regression

-The New York air quality data is used for the analysis in the [R notebook](https://github.com/mnathvt/regression_and_predictions/blob/main/regression_prediction.Rmd).
+The New York air quality data ([details about dataset](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/airquality.html)) is used for the analysis in the [R notebook](https://github.com/mnathvt/regression_and_predictions/blob/main/regression_prediction.Rmd).

 ## References: